The Importance of Marketing Automation

 The purpose of a marketing automation platform is to streamline sales and marketing organizations by replacing time-wasting procedures with automated solutions.
 Put succinctly, this process allows marketers to measure, manage, coordinate and plan all of their marketing campaigns both online and offline and demonstrates the importance of marketing automation.
 Software platforms and technologies designed so that marketing departments and organizations can more effectively market on multiple online channels (i.e. websites, social media, email) and automate repetitive tasks.
 This is precisely what marketing automation refers to.

-Still, as we move further into the year 2016, plenty of marketing departments, consultants and full-sized marketing agencies don’t realize the sheer number of benefits offered by marketing automation.
+Still plenty of marketing departments, consultants and full-sized marketing agencies don’t realize the sheer number of benefits offered by marketing automation.
 These benefits range from specifying criteria and outcomes for tasks and processes to increasing efficiency and reducing human error.
 Though originally focused on email marketing, marketing automation now defines a broad range of automation and analytic tools for marketing – notably inbound marketing.
 What’s more, marketing automation platforms are used as a web-based or hosted solution, and no software installation is required by a customer.

 In continuing to study why more marketing entities aren’t using marketing automation (even in the face of its obvious benefits), reports indicate a lack of understanding its importance as one of the primary factors.
 In order to effectively help marketers comprehend their clients’ customers and subsequently develop a strategic marketing plan, marketing automation tools (MAT) are designed to execute four primary tasks:

 - Development and analysis of marketing campaigns and customers

 - Development and execution of marketing campaigns – single channel campaigns or elaborate multi-channel campaigns

 - Collection of appropriate customer data, organization, and storage

 - Nurturing contacts from leads to customers (conversions)